w3f/Grants-Program/applications/web3js-plugin-for-polkadot.md

 'unsubscribe_newHead',
 ```

-And regarding the accounts, analyzing how Polkadot, Kusama, and Substrate accounts could be integrated into web3.js inside this plugin is important.
-Next to that, I would apply for a grant or ask for sponsorship for the analyzed and estimated work.
-However, some modification might need to be done at web3.js to facilitate this.
-Therefore, I will analyze the work to be done there in order to open an MR for it if it makes sense to propose some modifications.

 ### Ecosystem Fit

 The target audience of this package are JavaScript and TypeScript developers creating tools or dApps for Polkadot, Kusama, and Substrate.
 There are 3 key benefits to this:

 #### Development Experience and Learning Curve
-Developers already familiar with web3.js would be able to quickly start comunicating with Polkadot and Substrate nodes with fewer new concepts to learn.
+Developers already familiar with web3.js would be able to quickly start communicating with Polkadot and Substrate nodes with fewer new concepts to learn.
 All they need to do is link web3.js with a Polkadot, Kusama, or Substrate provider, register the plugin, and start working as usual with slight adjustments.

 #### Code Portability
 Existing Ethereum DApp code using web3.js could be adapted with relative ease to work with Polkadot and Substrate.
 Only a few changes to current code would be needed.
 This means developers may use the same codebase for interacting with both Ethereum-based nodes and Substrate nodes, with some custom handling.